dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-Think I've got something that'll work across all letters.
+-- I found it might be difficult to make capital letters such as 'B' with just 3 ellipses and 1 rectangle, so I decided to make my font in lowercase, and have made a new 'A'.

-I've used 3 ellipses and 1 rectangle to make this "A".
+I've used 3 ellipses and 1 rectangle.

 There are 10 parameters being used, which are: